NVE/Flood_forecasting/README.md

 4. Tab 4: Regional analysis of model runs
   * Ouputs one plot per station of the model runs
   * Should this include a map with polygon selection or should the group of stations only originate from tab 1?

+Historical hindsight: pull out past interesting events for a specific station or group of stations

 To be continued...